tbrx/ucl-letter/README.md

+** UPDATE Dec 2020 **

+I (Brooks Paige) modified this to be more consistent with the current branding guidelines for the banner and page margins, at https://www.ucl.ac.uk/cam/brand/guidelines/banner.

+Original readme as follows.

 UCL LaTeX Letter template
 ======================
 by Simon Byrne

 These files provide a letter template that is a close approximation to the